How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Finalize Event Materials

-The celebrity will want to know about the event, and the best way to do this is to share the event marketing materials that will be used, including the invitation, and supplement with a brand overview sheet on what the brand is trying to accomplish and the reason why.
-Try making this reason not about selling product as that is already a given.
+The celebrity will want to know about the event, and the best way to do this is to share the event marketing materials that will be used, including the invitation, and supplement it with a brand overview sheet on what the brand is trying to accomplish and the reason why.
+Try making this reason not about selling the product as that is already a given.
 This is the opportunity to have the celebrity understand and share the higher vision and be motivated by it to attend.

 Who To Contact